×

 By Thomson Reuters Feb 5, 2026 | 10:07 AM

-Feb 5 (Reuters) – Peloton Interactive forecast third-quarter revenue below Wall Street estimates on Thursday, pointing to weak demand for its fitness equipment, with shares plunging about 25% to their lowest level in about a year and a half.
+Feb 5 (Reuters) – Peloton Interactive forecast third-quarter revenue below Wall Street estimates on Thursday, citing weak demand for its fitness equipment, sending its shares down about 23% to their lowest level in roughly 18 months.

-Demand for discretionary items has been under pressure as persistently high prices weigh on U.S. consumers; consumer confidence fell to its lowest level in more than 11-1/2 years in January, data showed.
+Persistently high prices have weighed on U.S. consumers, with consumer confidence falling to its lowest level in more than 11-1/2 years in January, data showed.

 The at-home exercise equipment maker reported a wider-than-expected second-quarter loss of 9 cents per share, compared with analysts’ expectations for a 6-cent loss.